BioKT/ResDocs/docs/Markdown/syntax.md

 - Headers.

 Headers are created by levels using `#` symbol.
-Here you have and example
+Here you have an example:

 ```
 # Header 1